iotool/xmesh/README.md

     }

 This method enables data exchange between two neighboring nodes without time synchronization between each other.
 Each node inserts a random drift of 0..2 by varying the number of transmissions "n".
 This makes a permanent overlapping of reception times unlikely.

+Two different frequencies are used for communication.
+It is transmitted directly one after the other on both channels.
+Reading takes place alternately on both channels.